CHAMBER WORKS

 arpeggiated guitar accompaniment and melodic content of the soprano saxophone.
 At the return of the A section, LA Tango Nuevo

 drives to the end with energy and excitment.
-Now available on their album, Tangos y Serenatas, on Centaur.
+Available on their album, Tangos y Serenatas, on Centaur.

 Lullaby (2007)